Forecast

 MONSOON UPDATE

-The long-term rainfall and temperature statistics* for June to September at our Changi climate station are shown in Table 1.
+The long-term rainfall and temperature statistics* for October and November at our climate station are shown in Table 1.

-Table 1: Long-term rainfall and temperature statistics for June to September
+Table 1: Long-term rainfall and temperature statistics for October and November

-For the latest weather forecast, including heavy rain warnings, please visit our MSS website (www.weather.gov.sg), NEA website (www.nea.gov.sg) or download the myENV app.
+For the latest weather forecast, including heavy rain warnings, please visit our MSS website (www.weather.gov.sg), NEA website (www.nea.gov.sg), download the myENV app, weather information hotline at 65427788 or through following NEA’s twitter via @NEAsg or from radio broadcasts.

 *based on 30-yr climatological reference period (1991-2020)